melomark/readme/README.md

 **Always Question Assumptions:** Count on me to ask why we're doing what we're doing because if nobody asks why you end up with something like 'Microsoft Zune.'

 **Always Be on the Edge of Chaos:** If we are feeling comfortable, there is something wrong.
 I will push boundaries when I feel like it will help the team improve and I expect you to bring fun/strange new ideas up to the team for consideration.

+**Stepping Back for Perspective:** When we are stuck, get away from our desks, get out of the building, take a larger perspective and compare that to what we're stuck on.
+By giving a problem context we may uncover a better/alternate solution.

 ## Living Document